RobbieZhao/Notes/ComputerScience/CS61C.md

  - relocation information: identifies lines of code that need to be fixed up later
  - symbol table: list of this file's labels and static data that can be referenced
  - debug information: points from machine code to original c code

+## Synchronous Digital Systems

+The hardware of a process if an example of a **Synchronous Digital System**

+ - synchronous: all operations coordinated by a central clock
+ - digital: 1 and 0 (as opposed to analog systems, where signals can take any values within a range)

+The switches: CMOS transistors

+- CMOS: Complementary Metal-Oxide on Semiconductor
+  - C: two kinds of transistors
+    - one is on if the control terminal is one (n-channel transistor)
+    - the other is off if the control terminal is one (p-channel transistor)

+Boolean algebra

+ - some formulas
+   - x̄Y + X = X + Y
+   - proof: (x + y)(x + z) = x + yz. so x + y = (x + y)(x + x̄) = x + x̄y

+Types of circuits

+ - combinational logic (CL) circuits: output is a function of the inputs
+ - sequential logic (SL): circuits that remember or store info, e.g. memories and registers

+Delays:

+- clock-to-q delays: delay from when the clock edge rises to q (output) reflects the new input
+- CL delay: delay to propagate through the logic gates
+- setup time: the time before the clock edge that the input has to be stable
+- hold time: the time after the clock edge that the input has to be stable

+Building standard functional units

+- Data multiplexers: 2 inputs and a select signal
+- arithmetic and logic unit
+- can be built with a mux
+- adder/subtracter

+**Five stages of instruction execution**

+- instruction fetch
+  - fetch instruction from the memory space into the control unit
+  - increment PC
+  - every instruction goes through this
+- instruction decode
+  - read the opcode to determine instruction type and field lengths
+  - read in data from all necessary registers
+- ALU: execution
+- memory access: only for loads and stores
+- register write